FTCIrrationalDoorkeepers4653/TeamCode/README.md

 - 1/13/2021 - Optimized Subsystem Handshake for Better Speed and Cycle Times.
 Also, Updated Some Backup Vision Systems for Vision Implementation.

 - 1/14/2021 - Optimized Some of the Shooter RPM Values to Account for All Possible Field Shooting Positions.
 Optimized Intake Arm for Faster Cycles as Well.

+- 1/22/2021 - Optimized for the New Wobble Goal Arm Addition in Autonomous and Driver-Control Periods.
+Also, Optimized Driver-Control Loops and Button Mappings.
+Lastly, Added a One GamePad Driver-Control System for Driver Practice and as a Backup TeleOp.